maelstrom-software/maelstrom/doc/book/src/cargo-maelstrom.md

 to fail when run in `cargo-maelstrom`'s default, stripped-down containers.
 When this happens, it's usually pretty easy to configure `cargo-maelstrom` so that it invokes the test in a container that contains all of the necessary dependencies.
-The [Job Specification](cargo-maelstrom/spec.md) chaper goes into detail about how to do so.
+The [Job Specification](cargo-maelstrom/spec.md) chapter goes into detail about how to do so.